On this page Skip this page navigation

 Sick leave is different from infectious disease emergency leave.
 Sick leave is unpaid and can be taken for a personal illness, injury or medical emergency.
-Infectious disease emergency leave can be paid or unpaid, and can be taken for specific reasons related to COVID‑19.
+Infectious disease emergency, can be taken for specific reasons related to COVID‑19.
+Note that paid infectious disease emergency leave was available from April 19, 2021 to March 31, 2023.
+Unpaid infectious disease emergency leave continues to be available.

-For information on the requirement for employers to provide eligible employees with up to three days of paid infectious disease emergency leave because of certain reasons related to COVID‑19, read the infectious disease emergency leave chapter of this guide.
+For more information about the rights and obligations related to paid or unpaid infectious disease emergency leave, read the infectious disease emergency leave chapter of this guide.

 Most employees have the right to take up to three days of unpaid job-protected leave each calendar year due to a personal illness, injury or medical emergency.
 This is known as sick leave.
 Special rules apply to some occupations.